5-Day Itinerary to Explore Iceland’s Natural Beauty

 Day 4: Visit the southern shore

-Get an early start as you head down to the southern shore of Iceland to see the beautiful black sand beaches.
-Along the way, stop off at the magnificent Seljalandsfoss and Skogafoss waterfalls and explore the lush surroundings and wildlife.
+Get an early start for your road trip to the south coast of Iceland to see the beautiful black sand beaches.
+Along the main ring road, you can stop off at the magnificent Seljalandsfoss waterfall and Skogafoss waterfall and explore the lush surroundings and wildlife.

-Enjoy lunch in the town of Vik – definitely opt for the catch of the day – and walk around the main street to get a feel for local life and culture.
-Marvel at the immense waves on Reynisfjara black sand beach and the geometric basalt columns along the cliffside.
+For your first stop, enjoy lunch in the town of Vik — definitely opt for the catch of the day — and walk around the main street to get a feel for local life and culture.
+Marvel at the immense waves on Reynisfjarablack sand beach and the geometric basalt columns along the cliffside.

-Then, take a scenic drive up to Dyrhólaey, a nature preserve known for its picturesque views of the volcanic rocks in the sea.
-Depending on how much daylight you have left, stop off at Sólheimajökull Glacier and take a walking tour on top of the massive glacier.
+Then take a scenic drive up to Dyrhólaey, a nature preserve known for its picturesque views of the volcanic rocks in the sea.
+Depending on how much daylight you have left, stop off at Sólheimajökull Glacier and take a glacier hiking tour to the top.
 As you head back, make sure you keep scanning the skies for the Northern Lights.

 Day 5: Relax at Blue Lagoon

-After all that driving, you deserve some relaxation, so plan on a day at the infamous Blue Lagoon before your flight home.
-Get there early to avoid the crowds, and spend your day unwinding in the geothermal baths.
+After all that driving, you deserve some relaxation, so plan on a day at the infamous Blue Lagoon before your flight home, especially if its your first time there.
+Arrive early to avoid the crowds, and spend your day unwinding in the geothermal area baths.
 You can even book services such as a massage or facial, and treat yourself to a gourmet meal.